 - If I have health care benefits, Riz Eye Care will submit a claim to my insurer and allow 90 days for reimbursement.
 If my insurer does not respond within 90 days, Riz Eye Care will assume that the visit is not covered and will, to the extent permitted by law, bill me for the visit charges.

 - By providing my credit card information and receiving telehealth services, I (i) authorize Riz Eye Care to charge my credit card for any and all unpaid amounts that my insurer determines are my responsibility, and (ii) agree to pay all amounts charged pursuant to this consent and authorization in accordance with the issuing bank cardholder agreement.
-I agree that Riz Eye Care may charge my credit card for such amounts before my telehealth visit or after my visit with the Physicians’s Assistant.
+I agree that Riz Eye Care may charge my credit card for such amounts before my telehealth visit or after my visit with the Optometric’s Assistant.